Find a Restaurant

 Use My Location Icon Use my location

-From one Tennessee Chick-fil-A restaurant to nearly 2,000 participating locations and more than 23 million meals donated
+From one Tennessee Chick-fil-A restaurant to more than 2,200 participating locations and more than 30 million meals donated

 A local start

-Committed to serving his community, Marshall became the Operator of Chick-fil-A East Town Mall in the early 1980s.
+Committed to serving his community, Marshall became the local Owner-Operator of Chick-fil-A East Town Mall in the early 1980s.

 Early in his tenure, he observed that despite efforts to reduce the amount of unserved food in his restaurant, there was still some surplus food at his restaurant each week.
 Determined to avoid the food going to waste, he sought a practical solution: he connected with a nearby nonprofit, Knoxville Area Rescue Ministries (KARM), and asked if they could use the restaurant’s excess food in their soup kitchens.
 KARM gladly accepted, beginning a three-decade partnership.